 - Coal Bunker

-- Furnace or also called the furnace, is a device used for heating.
+- A furnace or also called a furnace is a device used for heating.

 - The name comes from the Latin Fornax, which means the same as the oven.
 Sometimes people also refer to kilns.